 the community since 1902.
 You can get a decent cup of coffee there, relax at a day

 spa, peruse an art gallery and have a cheeky vino in the sun at the local pub.

 Overlooking the suburb is Mount Kaukau and Khandallah Park.
 The 30-metre

 summer pool in Khandallah, has given countless which was earmarked for closure

 by the Wellington City Council, keeps kids cool and gives them something to do in

 the middle of suburbia, where its still safe to ride a bike.

 Broadmeadows is bounded by the suburb of Johnsonville in the north, Burma Road and the railway line in the east, the suburb of Khandallah in the south, and the locality of Ohariu in the west.

-It is a population of 1563 people, representing households as at the 2013 census.
+It has a population of 1563 people, representing households as at the 2013 census.

 The view from Broadmeadows is quite spectacular.